 soon as they dispersed one group, a new group appeared, a third and a fourth one.
 Pechter then saw that because the women appeared everywhere to stop his scab work. plays a big role in the labor move- demands of the workers. ment.
-Our baker women should remember that our battle has not vet Republic, immediately following a The strike of the two big firms, ended.
+Our baker women should remember that our battle has not vet tirade against each other.

+which now is the United States.
+This

+in recognition of facts.
+The British

+terfered with Uncle Sam will frown

+The strike of the two big firms, ended.
 We must not throw away our Pechter and Messinger has ended; but weapons, because we have to battle that does not mean that we baker many other Pechters and Messingers women must sit down in our homes, in our daily life.
-We women must return to our daily house work and conquer all exploiters, because we feel Fight for Label.
+We women must return to our daily house work and conquer all exploiters, because we feel

+Fight for Label.